 “Time off in lieu of overtime is so important.
 This is part of psychological safety.”

-6. Support Job crafting
+6. Support job crafting

 “To stay engaged, people want to craft their job.
 For instance, if someone is studying sustainability, and they’re working at an organsation where there is a sustainability project, bringing them in on that project to give them some workplace exposure in that area is a way of job crafting.
 Employees are looking for these opportunities.
+Whether managers help their workers stay engaged and to craft their jobs and their careers or not, workers are going to be doing it, so being open to that as a workplace will keep your team engaged.”

 Check out our Stories section to read more mental health-related articles.